 "It's not smoking, though, is it?"

 Spritz-spritz.
 This was over Lake Superior.
 The next thing I remember the cleaning staff on the ground in Vancouver were nudging me to get out of my seat so they could vacuum beneath it.

 I've smoked pot maybe ten or 12 times in my life.
 The last time I smoked it was actually 24 years before the flight from Toronto, in the spring of 1991.
-I went with friends to see Reveen the Impossiblist at a local theatre.
+I went with friends to see Reveen the Impossibilist at a local theater.
 Reveen was one of those guys who calls people up on stage and hypnotizes them and makes them cluck like chickens and that kind of thing.
 We actually wanted to be singled out by him but he didn't choose any of us.
 He'd been doing this for decades and could probably tell we'd smoked up from a hundred feet away.